ndarville/workfolio/README.md

 Boom.
 You are now set to share your articles through both a website, an RSS feed, and now your Twitter account!

-You can also use your RSS feed to trigger other events, be it with [IFTTT channels][ifttt-channels] or [Slack integrations][], or something else.
+You can also use your RSS feed to trigger other events, be it with [IFTTT channels][IFTTT channels] or [Slack integrations][], or something else.

 [registration page]: https://github.com/join